High School Musical: The Concert: Development

 The concert, which featured songs from the film, also included cast members Vanessa Hudgens, Ashley Tisdale, Lucas Grabeel, Corbin Bleu and Monique Coleman.
-Zac Efron was the only original cast member absent from the tour due to his previous engagement to the filming of the 2007 film adaptation of the Broadway musical Hairspray.
+Zac Efron was the only original cast member absent from the tour due to his commitment with the filming of the 2007 film adaptation of the Broadway musical Hairspray, which conflicted with the tour.
 Instead, Drew Seeley, Efron's singing voice in the first film and co-writer of "Get'cha Head in the Game", joined the tour in Efron's place.
 Jordan Pruitt joined the tour as the opening act.
 Kenny Ortega, the film's director and choreographer, became the show's touring producer, creative director and director.
 On the night of the last concert, as seen on YouTube, the cast introduced him before singing the final chorus of "We're All in This Together".
 The concert typically ran two and a half hours (150 minutes) including the opening act and intermission.

-The cast toured four countries in South America: Argentina, Chile, Brazil and Venezuela.
+The cast toured five countries in Latin America: Argentina, Chile, Brazil, Venezuela and Mexico.
 Each of the singers had two microphones during the performances: a headset microphone with a nude-colored pad on the tip, and a handheld microphone.
-The live version of "Start of Something New" recorded at the Houston concert appeared in the Radio Disney Jams Vol. 9 CD.
 Erin Lareau designed the costumes for the concert tour.
 "Dance with Me" (from The Cheetah Girls 2, also directed by Kenny Ortega with choreography by Ortega and Charles Klapow) included an extended guitar solo which allowed Monique Coleman to feature in an extended tango number with both backup dancers Jared Murillo and Seeley.
 Murillo also choreographed "Dance with Me".